 Get Your Salary Expectations in Check

-In this digital age we now live, there is no excuse for remaining unaware of what salary level you should expect.
-Fortunately, it is easy to find this information by checking existing adverts on job boards, or salary checkers like Glassdoor.
+In this digital age we now live, there is no excuse for remaining unaware of what level of reward you should expect for a job.
+Fortunately, it is easy to find this information by checking the advertised salaries of existing job adverts on job boards, or salary checkers like Glassdoor.

 Why do Employers ask Salary Expectations Questions?